 And now you know how to paint furniture like a pro.
 Not only that, but you can be confident your painted furniture will turn out beautifully and last for years.

 And don’t forget about my free furniture painting cheat sheet.
-It’s a bit like a Cliff’s Notes version of this post and will really help you know exactly what steps to take with your next painted furniture piece.
+It will really help you know exactly what steps to take with your next painted furniture piece.
 To get your free furniture painting cheat sheet delivered straight to your inbox, just click here to subscribe to my email newsletter.